JuliaHEP/UnROOT.jl/paper/paper.md

  ⋮   │     ⋮            ⋮             ⋮                ⋮
 ```

-Then, the `LazyTree` object acts as a table: you can iterate it sequentially or in parallel,
+Then, the `LazyTree` object acts as a table: you can iterate through it sequentially or in parallel,
-select entries based on range or masks etc:
+select entries based on range or masks, and operate on whole columns:

 ```julia
 for event in mytree
     # ...
 Operate on event